joshuacox/name-generator/README.md

 ## Getting Started

+#### web based

+1. simply visit the [site](https://joshuacox.github.io/name-generator/) in github.io.
+1. click generate

+#### CLI based

-To use this repository, follow these steps:
+follow these steps:

-1. Clone the repository to your local machine using Git: `git clone https://github.com/your-username/name-generator.git`
+1. Clone the repository to your local machine using Git: `git clone https://github.com/joshuacox/name-generator.git`
-2. Navigate to the cloned repository: `cd name-generator`
+1. Navigate to the cloned repository: `cd name-generator`
+1. Run the script using shell: `./name-generator.sh`
-3. Run the script using Python: `python name-generator.py`
+1. Run the script using Python: `./name-generator.py`
+1. refer to the `test/test.bats` or `benchmark.sh` script for examples of running all languages that are tested

 ## Usage